TrilemmaFoundation/UCI-MDS-F25-Soccer/README.md

 ## About the team

-We are all Master of Data Science students at the University of California Irvine (graduating in December 2025), but here's a bit about the individual members.
+We are all Master of Data Science students at the University of California, Irvine (graduating in December 2025), but here's a bit about the individual members.

 <img src="https://raw.githubusercontent.com/timng-gnmit/timng-gnmit/refs/heads/main/tim.png" alt="Timothy Ng" width="200"/>